Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Tyurin degenerations

 These singularities can be crepantly resolved as follows.
 Begin by blowing up the point $(w,x,y,z,t) = (0,0,0,1,0)$ in the ambient space.
 The strict transform of the threefold $\calX$ has central fibre consisting of two components (the strict transform of the original fibre $\{t=0\}$ plus an exceptional component) glued along a smooth elliptic curve, and is singular only along the strict transforms of the curves $\{w=x=z=0\}$ and $\{w=x=y=0\}$, which are now curves of $A_{11}$ and $E_6$ singularities respectively.
 These two curves can then be resolved by blowing up in the usual way.

-From the description above it is easy to see that the $19$ curves $E_i$ on a general fibre are invariant under monodromy, so the result is an $M$-polarised Tyurin degeneration.
-Its two components can be described as follows: \begin{itemize} \item The surface $V_1$ is the strict transform of the original fibre $\{t=0\}$.
-It is obtained by blowing up $\bP^2$ twelve times at an inflection point of a smooth cubic curve $C$, and the anticanonical divisor $D \subset V_1$ is the strict transform of $C$.
-The anticanonical divisor has $D^2 = -3$. \item The surface $V_2$ is the exceptional component of the first blow-up.
-It is obtained by blowing up $\bP^2$ six times at an inflection point of a smooth cubic curve $C$, and the anticanonical divisor $D \subset V_2$ is the strict transform of $C$.
-It is a weak del Pezzo surface of degree $3$, so has $D^2 = 3$.
+From the description above it is easy to see that the $19$ curves $E_i$ on a general fibre which generate the lattice $M$ are invariant under monodromy, so the resulting degeneration is a projective $M$-polarised Tyurin degeneration.
+The strict transform of the original fibre $\{t=0\}$ is isomorphic to $V_{12}$ and the exceptional component is isomorphic to $V_6$, so the central fibre of this degeneration is the stable surface $(V_6,V_{12})$.

-\end{itemize} The configurations of exceptional curves, plus the strict transform of the tangent line at the blown up point, on the surfaces $V_1$ and $V_2$ are shown in Figure \ref{fig:tyurindualgraph}.
-The numbers on the vertices denote self-intersections.
-The $(-1)$-curves in these configurations meet the double curve $D$ in the same point, denoted by the dashed edge in Figure \ref{fig:tyurindualgraph}.

-It is easy to see how the $M$-polarization from a general fibre extends to the degenerate fibre.
-Indeed, the generating curves $E_i$ degenerate as follows: $E_0,\ldots,E_{11}$ become $(-2)$-curves in $V_1$ in the obvious way, whilst $E_{13},\ldots,E_{18}$ become $(-2)$-curves in $V_2$.
-The $(-2)$-curve $E_{12}$ degenerates to a union of two $(-1)$-curves, one in each component.

-In order to label such degenerations it will be convenient to introduce some notation for dual graphs.

-\begin{definition} An $M$-polarised Tyurin degeneration is called an \emph{$\Gamma$-degeneration} if the $(-2)$-curves in the degenerate fibre which arise as degenerations of the $E_i$ have dual graph $\Gamma$.
-In these descriptions, note that we extend the definition of the Dynkin diagram $E_n$ to arbitrary $n \geq 6$ in the obvious way. \end{definition}

-The degeneration constructed above is an $E_6E_{12}$-degeneration.
-In the analytic category, one can flop $(-1)$-curves between components to make this into $\Gamma$-degenerations with different dual graphs $\Gamma$; for example, flopping a single $(-1)$-curve from the left component to the right component in Figure \ref{fig:tyurindualgraph} gives an $E_{7}E_{11}$-degeneration, whilst flopping a single $(-1)$-curve in the opposite direction gives a $D_5E_{13}$-degeneration.
-The aim of this paper is to determine which of these degenerations can be constructed projectively.